 - Programme pre-departure and on campus orientation sessions

-Fashion design
+Fashion

-Example placement tasks include:
+Your example placement tasks could include:

 - Assisting design development team members